rylev/DMG-01/book/src/introduction.md

 We'll be assuming only basic programming knowledge.
 If you've programmed in any language before you should be good to go.
 The particular language we'll be using is the [Rust programming language](https://www.rust-lang.org), but if you've never used Rust, don't worry; we'll be taking things slow, and I'll do my best to link to relevant learning material as things come up.
 If you want to get a head start on learning the basics of Rust, the amazing [Rust book](https://doc.rust-lang.org/book/second-edition/index.html) is a great way to learn.

 If you've already build emulators before, and are just looking for a reference specific to the Game Boy, you might find this book to be too detailed.
 I recommend the [Pan Docs](http://bgb.bircd.org/pandocs.htm) as a great place to quickly learn the nity-grity of the Game Boy.
+You'll find even more resources in the [resources guide](./appendix/resources.md).

 ## Why Rust?